-Spend a semester with your fellow USF Bulls at one of the world's top universities.
+Spend a semester with your fellow USF Honors College Students at one of the world's top universities.
 Students will participate on this semester program as a cohort, taking one USF class taught on-site by a USF professor and three classes (or modules) taught by faculty from the University of Exeter.
 Students may select from subjects across Exeter's catalog allowing you the maximum flexibility to meet your degree requirements while engaging with local and international students.

 All students will participate in the USF led course: A Walk About: Place, People, and Pathways in England.
 In this essential course to the Exeter Semester experience, Exeter is the classroom.
 Students will walk about experiencing culture, literature, food, history, music, nature, and science.
 In the process, students will learn to be a traveler, rather than a tourist.